CrystalTechSAS/jcrystal_documentation/server/webservices.md

 But wait, where did you define the type of the web service and the route?
 Nowhere! jCrystal is a framework that uses the paradigm "convention over configuration", that's why by convention jCrystal:
 - Decides that this web service is an HTTP GET since the parameters don't include a POST entity or a file.
-- Decides that the route is  in the defined root of the web services (`/api` by default) plus the name of the class of the method without the word "Manager", in this case, `test/`; plus the name of the method, in this case, `helloWorld`.
+- Decides that the route is the defined root of the web services (`/api` by default) plus the name of the class of the method without the word "Manager", in this case, `test/`; plus the name of the method, in this case, `helloWorld`.
 So the final route is `/api/test/helloWorld`.

 Additionally, to be a web service, the method has to be:
 - **public static**.